 Quality control (QC) in manufacturing is any effort that is made to review the quality of products to identify and eliminate defects.
 Ideally, the defects will be found and fixed before the products ever reach the hands of consumers, but in some cases, a defect can be found that will trigger a recall or other effort to fix the issue after the product has been delivered.

 In most modern manufacturing facilities, quality control is extremely important because of the fact that such a high volume of products are made in a short period of time.
 If a machine is causing a defect, it can result in thousands of products being produced that aren't up to the necessary standards.
-With a good QC program in place, the manufacturing facility can identify the problem and halt production until it is resolved.
-This will dramatically reduce the total number of impacted parts or products.

-Advantages of Effective Quality Control
+Advantages of Effective QC

 - Customer Loyalty - Quality control helps to reduce the risk of a defective product making it into the hands of customers.
 Providing customers a consistently positive experience will improve their loyalty to the brand.